DavidFB94/pro-fit-pt/README.md

 ### Content

-The core e-commerce functionalities and templates (services + checkout flow) in this project was set up following Code Institutes walk-through.
+The core e-commerce functionalities and templates (services + checkout flow + payments) in this project was set up following Code Institutes walk-through.
 After the core functionalities were in place, adjustments were made to accommodate my design for the site.

 | Source | Location | Notes |